raspberrypilearning/club-mentoring/en/step_5.md

+## Culturally responsive mentoring

+This mentoring approach emphasises the benefits of diversity and inclusivity.
+It acknowledges that a creators and/or mentors background can impact their sense of belonging, their relationship with others, and their approach to learning.

+--- task ---
+**Watch** this short video on culturally responsive mentoring.
+<iframe width="600" height="337" src="https://www.youtube.com/embed/4NbFrjlkXxM" title="Culturally responsive mentoring practices in your Code Club" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+--- /task ---

+--- collapse ---
+---
+title: Examples of culturally responsive mentoring practices
+---

++ Talking about fairness, social issues, and bias.
++ Using open-ended questions and group discussions.
++ Using examples from creators own experiences to help them learn.
++ Letting creators pick projects that matter to them and show their cultural identity.
++ Showing different cultures in learning materials and making sure everyone can use them.

+--- /collapse ---

+By embracing culturally responsive practices, we can create a Code Club environment where all creators can thrive and reach their full potential.

 ## Accessibility practices for Code Clubs
 Code Club welcomes creators and mentors of all ages, backgrounds, and abilities.
 At your club, there might be people with disabilities and accessibility requirements.